boldingd/EclipsePhaseContent/Locus.md

 So, how does Locus handle it?
 For all the small things, there's rep-hits — and modules on Locus usually employ the same kinds of ubiquitous surveillance tech that habs do everywhere else, so being caught is likely.
-You hate the stupid garish neon-green paint on the module next to you, so you break in and wreck up the place?
+You hate the stupid eye-searing neon-green paint on the module next to you, so you break in and wreck up the place?
 You were probably recorded, so you get some very negative feedback, your social credit goes down, you go to the back of resource queues, people treat you like an antisocial element, and ideally, you're shamed into not doing that again.

 But what about major crime?